 Thank you for your interest in Purdue's Mechanical Engineering Graduate Program.
 Look over the requirements below, and then complete your application online.

-GPA Requirement: The minimum recommended GPA to apply is 3.2 out of 4.0.
+GPA: The minimum recommended GPA to apply is 3.2 out of 4.0.

 The necessary documents to be submitted when applying are:

-TOEFL (IBT) cannot be more than two years old and must have minimum scores of:
+TOEFL (IBT) must have minimum scores of:

 - Writing: 18